lambda-fairy/maud-book/partials.md

 The following example uses a `header` and `footer` function that are used in the `page` function to return a final result.

-Here is a page that has a dynamic page title, a body and a footer with an RSS link:

 ```rust
 extern crate maud;